XDgov/data-design-standards/_visualizations/box-and-whisker.md

   - Source
   - Titles
   - Typography
-lead: A box and whisker plot, or boxplot, is a graph that presents the distribution of a category of data.
+lead: A box and whisker plot is a graph that presents the distribution of a category of data.
 tags: [comparative, distribution]
 guidance-always:
 - Always clearly label median, lower and upper quartiles, lowest and highest observations.